perses-games/jogl-compute-shaders-fireworks/README.md

 Press space to see some fireworks, press shift to see a lot of fireworks.

-Press shift for slow motion.
+Press ctrl for slow motion.

 Screenshot: